Frequently Asked Questions About United’s Doctor of Ministry

 Who teaches the D.Min. seminars?

-Jean Morris Trumbauer directs the D.Min.
-Program.
-She is the main facilitator-instructor for D.Min. seminars and is assisted in some of the seminars by members of the United faculty.
+Jean Morris Trumbauer, professor in the practice of advanced ministry, is the main facilitator-instructor for D.Min. seminars; she is assisted in some of the seminars by members of the United faculty.
 Jean has a Master of Arts in Religious Studies (’83) and a Doctor of Ministry degree (’95) from United.